Leatherjackets in Lawn

-- Birds like to eat them, so let them!
+- Birds and Badgers like to eat them, so let them!
 They may ruffle your lawn up a little when searching for them but they will help to get rid of the problem whilst the leather jackets are still at the larvae stage.

 - Once the larvae have hatched, the Crayne fly will fly away and continue the life cycle elsewhere.